cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ~~~~~

 Applications that do not use the encryption API in {{hpke-dem}} can use
-the reserved AEAD `0xFFFF` when computing the key schedule.
-Such applications
+the export-only AEAD ID `0xFFFF` when computing the key schedule.
+Such
-can avoid computing the `key` and `base_nonce` values in the key schedule,
+applications can avoid computing the `key` and `base_nonce` values in the
-as they are not used by the Export interface described above.
+key schedule, as they are not used by the Export interface described above.

 # Single-Shot APIs